H.R. 5543: Baltic Security Assessment Act of 2025

 What does H.R.
 5543 actually do?

-No. The bill says the report must examine the roles of Russia, Belarus, China, Iran, and other actors advancing threats in the Baltic region.
+No. The bill directs the report to examine the roles of Russia, Belarus, China, and Iran — plus other actors it calls malign — in advancing threats to the region.

 Based on H.R.
 5543 bill text